astroprofsmith/intromodern.github.io/_sources/c2postulates.md

 in [Chapter 1](chSRroots), this is what actually does happen in nature.

+## Clocks and Rulers

+The theory of Relativity starts with considering motion, which involves changes in location and time.
+If we're going to compare the predictions of the theory with actual reality, we're going to need to make careful, quantitative measurements of what actually happens.
+This means we need to be clear on what we are actually talking about when we throw words around like space and time (or spacetime).
+To measure time and space, we need clocks and rulers.

+What makes a clock?
+Think of everything you have ever heard of being used as a clock.
+Your list might include the water clock, the hourglass, the sundial, the pendulum (grandfather) clock, a analog clock face, and an atomic clock.
+Before you read any further, try to determine what they all have in common that makes them work as clocks.
+The answer is that they all involve repeating patterns in space.
+Each drop of water is roughly the same as every other drop.
+The hands of the clock return to the same positions.
+The pendulum repeats its swing.
+In so far as the pattern repeats *precisely*, it's a "good" clock.
+If there are deviations from the pattern (the pendulum slows down due to friction), that makes the clock less good.
+Anything that is a spatially repeating system can be considered a clock, and in fact, this is how we *define* time in the first place: when the clock returns to the exact same configuration, so that everything about it is exactly the way it was before, the one thing that is different is the thing that we call "time".

+Once you have a clock, the pattern of its repetition defines a cycle, and we can split that cycle up into convenient segments and assign a number to each one.
+As the clock goes through its cycle, the numbers change, and any particular number is called a "clock reading".
+The difference between any two clock readings is called a "time interval" or a "duration".

+It's important to keep these two concepts distinct, as often in casual language both "clock reading" and "duration" get referred to as "time", but they could feasibly mean very different things.
+"The bus will come at 8:26 am" refers to a clock reading, but "the bus is running 17 minutes late" refers to a time interval.
+We often write intervals with the Greek letter delta ($\Delta$), where the delta indicates a *difference*.
+This change is *always* understood to be the later value minus the earlier value, so for example, a time interval would be the difference between two clock readings: $\Delta t = t_2 - t_1$.
+Sometimes this can be confusing, because if the first clock reading happens to be zero, then the time interval happens to be numerically the same as the second clock reading.
+The bus will come at a time interval of eight hours and twenty-six minutes after midnight.
+This property of zero makes for convenient shortcuts, but also blurs the defintions of these two distinct concepts.

+Rulers are kind of the clocks of space.
+In practice, a ruler is something that has a fixed length in space.
+In so far as the length is not fixed, it's not a good ruler.
+A rubber band does not make a good ruler.
+However, even a steel bar will flex under stress, or change its length when the temperature changes.
+The only way we can know if a ruler is still good is to compare it with some other ruler.
+If there is reliable consistency, we can trust the ruler.
+Of course, if *all* the rulers are changing together, we would have no way of knowing.
+Sometimes, the best way we have to make a ruler is to take advantage of the constancy of the speed of light (postulate two) and use a clock along with a pulse of light to define a distance.
+This is, in fact, the official international way to define a meter: the distance light moves in $1/299792458$ of a second.

+Much like with clocks, once you have a ruler, you can subdivide it with numbered markings.
+Each mark would be a ruler reading, and the difference between two marks would be a distance.
+If you include the direction of the distance, then it's called a displacement.
+(If I walk two miles, I have walked a distance of two miles, but if it's two miles to the East, that's a displacement.
+If I walk in a circle, I will have a zero total displacement, but I have walked a non-zero distance.)

+Armed with (often idealized) clocks and rulers, we can define a method of identifying where and when something occurs in space and time by using clock and ruler readings.
+With the concepts of duration and displacement, we can relate the space and time locations of two different occurances to each other.
+Once we have that, we can start asking how those relationships might different from different perspectives.
+But first, we need to be more specific about what the word "perspective" means -- we need to define an inertial reference frame.

 ## Inertial Reference Frames and Events

 The term "inertial reference frame" has come up several times already.